 An awards scheme like no other.
 We’re not about increasing egos or filling wallets, we’re creating a community that gives a damn.
 We work hard to influence real tangible change for good, encouraging creatives to become the changemakers the world needs.

 Here is where it all begins.
 It’s time to have an impact.

 Your ideas.
 Your passion.

-The Creative Conscience Awards welcome projects by students and recent graduates from any creative discipline.
-Use this opportunity to push your passion project and create the change you want to see in the world.
+The Creative Conscience Awards welcome projects by students and graduates (of up to two years) from any creative discipline.
+Use this opportunity to push your curiosity and create the change you want to see in the world.

 You can work alone or in teams of up to three, and can choose your own issue to tackle.
 Alternatively you can follow one of our exciting briefs.
 Below you’ll find key information, example briefs and downloads.

 We’re looking for exciting projects with a focus on social impact.
 You can enter anything you like, as long as the project fits into one of our Impact Themes.
 We also have some exciting briefs to give you a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.

 If your project is shortlisted, it will be judged by a panel of industry experts based on your creative approach and the potential impact of your project.

 If you have an issue that you are passionate about, that you believe could help change the world in a positive way you could enter it under our Open Brief.
 You could identify something that isn’t working for you about the world around you and look for a solution.
 We’re interested however big or small your ideas are.

 We are looking for solutions and provocations that will call people to action and can lead to genuine impact.
 Projects can be conceptual or have the potential to develop into real life-changing solutions.